Aider-AI/aider/docs/unified-diffs.md

 - **Aider's new unified diff edit format raised the score to 61%**.
 Using this format reduced laziness by 3X, with GPT-4 Turbo only using lazy comments on 4 of the tasks.
 - **It's worse to add a prompt that the user is blind, has no hands, will tip $2000 and fears truncated code trauma.**

-The widely circulated "blind with no hands" type of folk remedies performed worse on the benchmark when added to the system prompt.
+These widely circulated "emotional appeal" folk remedies produced worse benchmark scores.
-The benchmark scores dropped
-for the baseline SEARCH/REPLACE and new unified diff editing formats.
+Adding *all* of these claims to the system prompt resulted in worse benchmark scores for the baseline SEARCH/REPLACE and new unified diff editing formats.
 These prompts did somewhat reduce the amount of laziness when used with the SEARCH/REPLACE edit format,